 To infinity and beyond

 If you made it this far, I am quite impressed!
-If you really cannot fall asleep, then there are more nomad tales in my Featured Stories.
+If you really cannot fall asleep, then there are more nomad tales in my Nomad Stories.

 There are more suns to chase and time-traveling and gypsy living to be done.
 See you out there on the road!